T R I P T I

 (Good)

-I raised an eyebrow, leaning slightly forward.
-"Rasmalai toh hai hi nahi"
+I raised an eyebrow, "Rasmalai toh hai hi nahi"

 (There's no rasmalai)